-To support consistency in learning assessment, DUE is developing additional resources with a primary goal of enabling the campus assessment enterprise to serve UCLA's academic programs effectively and efficiently.
-DUE recognized the need to create assessment infrastructure to assess every undergraduate program outcome and has invested in a DUE-developed learning outcomes assessment archive and evaluation system called the DUE Assessment Management System (DUE-AMS).
-The system will be implemented to meet the specifications and needs of the Academic Senate.
-Student papers and projects from both lower division and upper division study, and selected item content from examinations - as well as performance capture in the arts - will be stored in protected repositories of student work by program faculty who elect to use the new system.
-In this system, electronic forms will collect the evaluations of assessors, and the data stored can include numeric evaluations, rubric scores, and qualitative assessment.
+DUE is developing additional resources with a primary goal of enabling the campus assessment enterprise to serve UCLA's academic programs effectively and efficiently.
+After our campus recognized the need to create technical infrastructure to assist faculty assessment of undergraduate program outcomes, DUE responded by developing a homegrown learning outcomes assessment archive and evaluation system called the DUE Assessment Management System (DUE-AMS).
+The system has been proposed for the Academic Senate's consideration and piloted in 2018 to demonstrate its viability.
+Following the Senate's approval, program faculty will be able to choose this new system to store student work in protected repositories, including papers and projects, selected item content from examinations, and performance capture in the arts.
+In this secured system, electronic forms will collect the evaluations of assessors, and the data stored can include numeric evaluations, rubric scores, and qualitative assessment.
 Faculty evaluators will select the assessment methods to be used and determine the expected level of student performance.
-DUE-AMS will be available to support program review assessment requirements by capturing undergraduate capstone work and recording assessments that measure student mastery of program learning outcomes.
+DUE-AMS will be available to support program review assessment requirements at the faculty's request by archiving undergraduate capstone work and recording assessments that measure student mastery of program learning outcomes.

 As mentioned in Component 3, a faculty/student work group convened to align each undergraduate program's learning outcomes with the WSCUC Core Competencies.
 This effort identified additional common outcomes among programs, such as the attainment of knowledge unique to an academic discipline and the ability to work effectively on a team.
-By the end of academic year 2015-16, departmental core competency notations were complete.
+By the end of academic year 2015-16, departmental Core Competency notations were complete.
 As a culminating academic experience of undergraduate students, capstone projects provide a rich source for direct assessment of student writing, oral communication, critical thinking, information literacy, and - in some disciplines - quantitative reasoning.
-DUE-AMS is positioned to be the tool of choice for programs pursuing a summative assessment of how well students achieve program learning outcomes and consequently the Core Competencies.
-The preliminary response to the system has been favorable.
+DUE-AMS is positioned to be the tool of choice for programs pursuing a summative assessment of how well students achieve program learning outcomes and the Core Competencies.